-Scout House Inc. maintains close ties to community
+Scout House maintains close ties to community

-Scout House Inc. values its standing in the community and works hard to earn the cooperation and support of agencies and individuals by participating in many Cambridge events throughout the year.
+Preston Scout House Band Inc. is a non-profit corporation with registered charity status able to issue tax receipts to donors, incorporated under the Corporations Act of the Province of Ontario on November 29, 1956.
+Scout House values its standing in the community and works hard to earn the cooperation and support of agencies and individuals by participating in many Cambridge and Region of Waterloo events throughout the year.